 What’s different about the new Formula E car for 2018-19?

-Starting next year, Formula E moves to a new type of car.
-It will bring changes in tactics and racing.
+Formula E has moved to a new type of car for this season, bringing changes in tactics and racing.
 Power goes up – from 200 kW in qualifying, to 250 kW.
 And in the race, from 180 kW to 200 kW.
 So the racing will get faster.

-The cars – like Jaguar's i-Type 3, picture above – look quite different to this year's cars, with enclosed wheels and a longer body that's got something of a bat-mobile feel to it.
+The cars – like Jaguar's i-Type 3, picture above – look quite different to previous cars, with enclosed wheels and a longer body that's got something of a bat-mobile feel to it.

 Formula E – what happens on race day?